Maximusdev1313/community.uz/README.md

 Start with masters

-This chat for Uzbek community ...
+This chat is for the Uzbek community ...
 ## Install the dependencies
 ```bash
 yarn